blckngm/titun/README.md

 ## Platforms

-Linux and Windows (with the tap-windows driver) for now.
+Linux and Windows (with the tap-windows driver) are supported.

+FreeBSD kind of works.
+Other BSD systems might work, but are untested.

 ## Usage